dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

 Each data centre hosts a control process, accessible over the control plane network.
 On invocation:

 1. The control process creates a WireGuard network interface on the data plane network.
-This acts as a router between the data centres and the scheduler.
+This acts as a router between the workers inside the data centres and the scheduler.
 2. It starts Docker containers on compute instances.
-These containers have their own WireGuard network interface on the data plane network.
+These containers have their own WireGuard network interface on the data plane network, routing via the control process instance.
 3. The Docker containers spawn (4) Dask worker processes, each of which connects via the data plane network back to the scheduler created at the beginning.

 The result is one container on this computer running the scheduler, talking to a container on each worker machine, over a throw-away data plane WireGuard IPv6 network which allows each of the (in this case 8) Dask worker processes to communicate with each other and the scheduler, even though they are partitioned over 3 data centres.